Denis Villeneuve

-Villeneuve began his career in Quebec cinema, directing four French-language dramas: August 32nd on Earth (1998); Maelström (2000); Polytechnique (2009), a dramatization of the 1989 École Polytechnique massacre; and Incendies (2010).
-The last of these gained him international prominence and earned an Academy Award for Best International Feature Film nomination.
+Villeneuve began his filmmaking career in Quebec cinema, directing four French-language dramas: August 32nd on Earth (1998), Maelström (2000), Polytechnique (2009), and Incendies (2010), with the latter garnering him international prominence and an Academy Award for Best International Feature Film nomination.
 He subsequently expanded into English-language films, directing the thrillers Prisoners (2013), Enemy (2013), and Sicario (2015).
 Like Incendies, each of these was critically acclaimed.

 Villeneuve has since gained further recognition for directing science fiction films.
-His work on Arrival (2016) earned an Academy Award for Best Director nomination.
-This was followed by Blade Runner 2049 (2017), which was critically lauded but financially unsuccessful.
+His work on Arrival (2016) earned him an Academy Award for Best Director nomination.
+This was followed by Blade Runner 2049 (2017), which was also critically lauded.
 His next projects were Dune (2021) and Dune: Part Two (2024), a two-part adaptation of Frank Herbert's novel of the same name that grossed a combined $1.15 billion globally.
 Both films were critically and commercially successful, earning him two nominations for the Academy Award for Best Picture in addition to a nomination for Best Adapted Screenplay for Dune.
+A third instalment, Dune: Part Three, based on Herbert's 1969 novel Dune Messiah, is forthcoming.

 Early life and education

 Villeneuve was born on October 3, 1967, in the village of Gentilly in Bécancour, Quebec, to Nicole Demers, a homemaker, and Jean Villeneuve, a notary.
 He is the eldest of four siblings.
 His younger brother, Martin, also became a filmmaker.
+He was already passionate about cinema by adolescence.
+He started writing screenplays and making short films in secondary school.

 Villeneuve attended the Séminaire Saint-Joseph de Trois-Rivières and later studied science at the Cégep de Trois-Rivières.
 He studied cinema at the Université du Québec à Montréal.
 After becoming established as a filmmaker, Villeneuve received an honorary Doctorate in Fine Arts from Concordia University in Montreal on June 6, 2024.